-The Special Rapporteur noted how private drug treatment facilities are not subject to adequate control and supervision, fueling violence and injustice against people who use drugs.
+The delegation of the UN Subcommittee on the Prevention of Torture noted how private drug treatment facilities are not subject to adequate control and supervision, fueling violence and injustice against people who use drugs.

 IDPC co-signs joint statement at the 57th session of the Human Rights Council urging sentencing reform for drug offences, including abolishing the death penalty and mandatory sentences.